Michael Wacha

 Michael Joseph Wacha (/ˈwɑːkə/; born July 1, 1991) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
 He has previously played in MLB for the St. Louis Cardinals, New York Mets, Tampa Bay Rays, Boston Red Sox, and San Diego Padres.
 He played college baseball for the Texas A&M Aggies.

 The Cardinals selected Wacha in the first round of the 2012 MLB draft out of Texas A&M. After one year in the minor leagues, he made his major league debut on May 30, 2013.
 Following a strong regular season, Wacha earned the 2013 National League Championship Series Most Valuable Player Award, after yielding one run and eight hits in his first 21 postseason innings pitched.
+Wacha is a two-time All-Star.

 Early life

 Michael Wacha was born in Iowa City, Iowa, to Tom and Karen Wacha as the second of four children.
 He has one older brother, Charlie, one younger brother, Lucas and a younger sister, Brette.
 He grew up a Chicago Cubs fan.
 When Wacha was three years old, his family moved from Iowa City to Texarkana, Texas.
 His future college coach, Rob Childress, first spotted Wacha pitching in an American Legion game; Wacha's father was the coach and his sister the batgirl.
 Wacha's uncle, Dusty Rogers, pitched in the Cincinnati Reds organization from 1984 through 1988.